garrandall/popular-music-data/tracks/a-guy-walks-into-a-bar-tyler-farr.md

 I'd laugh too if my heart would let me
 Keeping it light will probably help to get me over you I'm walking, talking, drinking proof
-A clichÃ© in a corner booth
+A cliché in a corner booth
 Ain't nothing new

 A guy walks into a bar, orders a drink